 The Cameroon GCE results 2021 edition Cameroon General Certificate of Examination have been released.
-The Cameroon GCE board released the results of GCE 2021 on Monday, 29th July 2021.
+The Cameroon GCE board released the results of GCE 2021 this Monday, 9th August 2021.

 Cameroon GCE Results 2021 General Statistics